Open Access to Peer-reviewed Publications

-For peer-reviewed scholarly publications in academic journals, platforms, edited volumes, or proceedings resulting from FWF projects approved before 1 January 2021, the following Open Access guidelines (pdf, 89KB) apply.
+For peer-reviewed scholarly publications (such as journal articles) resulting from FWF projects approved before 1 January 2021, the following Open Access policy (pdf, 89KB) applies.

-For peer-reviewed book publications such as monographs, edited volumes, etc., the Open Access guidelines as formulated in the application guidelines for the Stand-Alone Publications programme apply.
+For peer-reviewed book publications such as monographs, edited volumes, etc., the Open Access Policy for Peer-Reviewed Book Publications applies.

-The following Open Access guidelines apply to peer-reviewed scholarly publications resulting from FWF projects approved after 31 December 2020:
+The following Open Access guidelines apply to peer-reviewed scholarly publications (such as journal articles) resulting from FWF projects approved after 31 December 2020:

 I. Open Access Options